Nutrition and rest to enhance the effectiveness of muscle training

 1) Koopman J, van Loon LJ.
 J Appl Physiol.
 2009; 106: 2040-8

-2. What training is required to increase muscle mass and strength?
+What kind of training can you do to build muscle mass and strength?

-After training, one of the quadriceps (vastus lateralis) muscles became thicker than those observed before training.
+After training, the quadriceps (vastus lateralis), the muscle at the front of the thigh, became thicker than before training.

 Figure 2

-Let’s look at Figure 3.
-This shows the data of a study that examined the change of muscle strength of 3 men and 6 women (total of 9 persons) who are 18 to 35 year-old, when they performed resistance training 3 times a week for 6 weeks.
-After training, the maximum strength of the bench press and squat increased compared to before training.3)
+Let's look at Figure 3.
+Similarly, the data shows the changes in muscle strength of nine people, three men and six women, aged 18 to 35, who underwent "resistance training" three times a week for six weeks.
+After training, the maximum strength of the bench press and squat increased compared to before training.3).

 Figure 3

-This suggests that proper muscle training can increase both muscle mass and strength, and can help to improve performance.
+This means that proper muscle training can increase muscle mass and strength, which can help improve performance.

 2) Reidy PT, et al. Eur J Appl Physiol.
 2017; 117(5): 853-66